evyncke/v6ops-james/draft-vyncke-v6ops-james.md

 | Discard | 512 | 0.0% |
 {: #table_drop_hbh title="Hop-by-hop Transmission"}

-It appears that hop-by-hop options headers cannot reliably traverse the global Internet; only small headers with 'skippable' options have some chances.
+It appears that hop-by-hop options headers cannot reliably traverse the global Internet; only small headers with 'skipable' options have some chances.
 If the unknown hop-by-hop option has the 'discard' bits, it is dropped per specification.

 ### Destination Options Headers